marcransome/MRBrew/README.md

 }
 ```

-If you need to respond in your delegate methods to a specific operation, use the `isEqualToOperation:` method of the `MRBrewOperation` class to confirm the operation that generated the callback and respond accordingly.
+Alternatively, if you need to respond in your delegate methods to a specific operation, use the `isEqualToOperation:` method of the `MRBrewOperation` class to confirm the operation that generated the callback and respond accordingly.

 #### Cancelling operations
 Operations can be cancelled using one of the following `MRBrew` class methods: